Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 but you should use the brand new `$cookies` service.
 This one no longer works with properties, but has now a few methods :

 - `get(key)`: quite obviously returns the value of the cookie key.
-- `getObject(key)`: same but also deserialize the object stored for this key.
+- `getObject(key)`: same but also deserializes the object stored for this key.
 - `getAll()`: returns an object with every cookie key and values.
 - `put(key, value, options)`: sets the value of a cookie at the given key.
-- `putObject(key, value, options)`: same thing, but serialize the value first.
+- `putObject(key, value, options)`: same thing, but serializes the value first.
 - `remove(key)`: deletes the given cookie.

-You may have notice the `options` parameter in `put` and `putObject` methods, and that's also new.
+You may have noticed the `options` parameter in `put` and `putObject` methods, and that's also new.
 You can now specify a few things, as properties of the `options` object :

 - `expires`: will set the expiration date at the given value (can be a string or a date).